-[Guest post from Marcus Neo of Pink Elephant Consultancy.]
+[Guest post from Marcus Neo of Three Little Pigs.]

 Blogging for search engine optimization is one of the strategies that our company uses to increase our search visibility on our website.
 Blogging is also a great way to target longer tailed keywords that won’t be used on pages, and bring in longer tailed keyword traffic.